Table of contents

 [Your Company]

-Best practices for writing collection emails
+Best practices for writing payment reminder emails

 Be polite and direct from the first sentence